sgajbi/portfolio-analytics-system/README.md

         --max-messages 1
     ```

-4.  **Verify Data in PostgreSQL (Optional - *after* Persistence Service is built):**
+4.  **Verify Data in PostgreSQL (Optional - *after* Persistence Service is fully functional):**
-    Once the `transaction-persistence-service` is implemented and running, you can connect to the PostgreSQL container to verify the `transactions` table and inserted data:
+    Once the `transaction-persistence-service` is implemented and running, it will consume messages and save them.
+You can then connect to the PostgreSQL container to verify the `transactions` table and inserted data:
     ```bash
     docker exec -it postgres psql -U user -d portfolio_db
     ```